bjmorgan/kinisi/docs/source/index.rst

 **Bootstrapping**

 :py:mod:`kinisi` uses a custom bootstrapping method to evaluate distribution of the mean-squared displacement at a particular timestep length.
 This resampling is performed until the distribution is found to be normal, or a user-controlled threshold is reached.

+**Diffusion uncertainty estimation**

+A covariance diffusion distribution is found based on the temporal correlation of individual atoms.
+This allows for the accurate estimation of uncertainty in the diffusion coefficient.

 **Uncertainty propagation**

-The :py:class:`uravu.relationship.Relationship` class is leveraged to propagate these uncertainties using Bayesian inference, allowing the determination of the uncertainty in the diffusion coefficient and activation energy.
+The :py:class:`uravu.relationship.Relationship` class is leveraged to propagate the uncertainty in the diffusion coefficient using Bayesian inference, allowing the determination of the uncertainty in the activation energy from either an Arrhenius or a `super-Arrhenius relationship`_.
-Finally, Bayesian model selection can be used to determine between an Arrhenius and a `super-Arrhenius relationship`_ in the temperature-dependent behaviour.
+Finally, it is possible to use :py:mod:`uravu` to perform Bayesian model seletion between the different temperature dependent relationships.

 Brief tutorials showing how :py:mod:`kinisi` may be used in the study of an `VASP Xdatcar`_ file and a :py:class:`MDAnalysis.core.universe.Universe` object can be found in the `tutorials`_, along with an example of :py:mod:`kinisi` being used to distinguish between Arrhenius and super-Arrhenius behaviour.